seggelkek/CostaRica_Final_Project/README.md

 ![](21.png)

 By far the most predictive single variable was night-time lights.
 Utilizing this attribute alone still provided a strong r-squared value of about 0.79.
 The resulting model for this variable is shown above, along with a simple map showing the illustration of night-time lights throughout the country.
-Comparing this map to the political boundaries, one can notice a fixation of lights focused around the region of the capital city, San Jose.
+Comparing this map to the political boundaries, one can notice a fixation of lights focused around the region of the capital city, San José.
 Upon noticing this association, it was interesting to perform further analysis on the distribution of night-time lights throughout the country.
 The histogram below shows density as a function of night-time lights, and it can be seen that a few cities fall well above the norm of light present.
 One of these cities is likely the capital.

 ![](histogram.png)